Updated August 19th, 2023.

 While there are many prospecting methods to generate leads for the financial services industry, some work better than others.

 Cold strategies include cold calling and direct mailings.
 They generally are used with individuals who sell products versus providing financial advice.

 Warm methods focus on connections.
 They include word of mouth, relationship marketing, and feeder workshops.
 A marketing strategy focused on a connector approach generally builds trust quicker, generates more high-quality leads, and produces a better conversion rate and return on investment.

-Most experts agree that the best lead gen is warm introductions and referrals.
+Most experts agree that the best lead generation is warm introductions and referrals.
 One of the easiest ways to generate referrals is to become the go-to expert in a niche market.

 Most people would agree that receiving a cold call is as enjoyable as running your fingernails down a chalkboard.
 And while it can work if you are selling a product, it is not an ideal strategy to build an advisory business or get warm introductions.

-Purchasing financial advisor leads may seem like an ideal option initially.
-Meeting people who want help with their money is an ideal situation.
+Purchasing leads as a financial advisor may seem like an ideal option initially because it is ideal to meet people who want help with their money.
 The problem with buying leads include:

 - The amount of time it takes to reach them

 - Receiving inaccurate contact information